Commandor CS 228 rotary combine, 1992.

 since itís third season, and is oh so much better than our previous Dominator

 115s and 116s, which had horrendous electrical probs and ate belts.

 Most of those Dominators were turbocharged

-and a serious fire risk unlike this naturally aspirated V10, which although much
+and a serious fire risk unlike this naturally aspirated V10, which is much

-more powerful than the previous V8s is very much above itís job, and stays
+more powerful than the previous V8s and very much above itís job, so it stays

 cooler.
 The extra power with a rotary means more throughput.

 We (American Tractors) used to deal in them